 After a Covid-related hiatus, Victoria’s steamy Peninsula Hot Springs has reopened, so you can take a post-lockdown plunge in one of its heated mineral pools.

-But the Mornington Peninsula’s primo relaxation destination, which underwent a $13-million expansion in 2018, is adding two new experiences to its roster.
+But the Mornington Peninsula’s primo relaxation destination, which underwent a $13-million expansion in 2018, has added two new experiences to its roster.

-From December 1, you’ll be able to stay overnight in one of 10 new, ultra-luxe glamping tents dotted around the property.
-And prepare to soak under the stars – for the first time there’ll be 24/7 bathing.
+You can now stay overnight in one of 10 new, ultra-luxe glamping tents dotted around the property.
+And prepare to soak under the stars – for the first time there’s also 24/7 bathing.

 Your average glamping tents, these are not.
 Each one is kitted out with thermally heated polished-concrete floors; a private deck; a generously sized ensuite; a king-sized bed (with luxurious linen); and a walk-in robe.